valentinegb/bonelab-withfur/README.md

 > I do not have a Windows computer!
 So for this avatar to be available for PCVR,
 > it must be packed by a volunteer.
 If at any time there is a newer version of
 > this avatar available for Quest than the version available for PCVR, I very
 > very very much appreciate volunteers who are willing!
+If you pack for PCVR,
+> you can send it to me on Discord at "valentinegb".

 [available on mod.io]: https://mod.io/g/bonelab/m/withfur
 [Fusion]: https://github.com/Lakatrazz/BONELAB-Fusion